Supplementary data: Manitoba

 Topic: Increasing access to supportive psychosocial care services

-Title of image: Percentage of rural/remote cancer patients who accessed psychosocial services in the same fiscal year they were diagnosed, by sex, age group, and regional health authority
+Title of image: Percentage of Manitobans living with cancer who reside in rural/remote Regional Health Authorities who accessed psychosocial services in the same fiscal year they were diagnosed (2020/21), by sex, age group, and Regional Health Authority

 Data source: Provincial cancer agencies and programs